microsoft/dicom-server/docs/resources/swagger.md

 .\build\common\scripts\CheckForSwaggerChanges.ps1  -SwaggerDir 'swagger' -AssemblyDir 'src\Microsoft.Health.Dicom.Web\bin\x64\Debug\net6.0\Microsoft.Health.Dicom.Web.dll' -Version 'v1-prerelease','v1'
 ```

+Note that this script does not use `dotnet swagger`'s comparison to detect changes as that only looks like API changes.
+We want to compare the file as a whole, so we use Powershell's `Compare-Object` instead.

 #### Checks for Breaking APIChanges

 As a way to ensure we always consider breaking API changes, there is a step in our ADO pipeline that will error out if